Comparison · VERIFIED APRIL 2026

 Final verdict: Bolt.new vs Groq

 Both Bolt.new and Groq are strong tools in the coding space, but they serve different needs.
 Bolt.new stands out for true full-stack in browser, making it ideal for quick prototyping.
-Groq differentiates with fastest inference available, which benefits users focused on developers needing fastest possible ai inference at low cost.
+Groq is best at fastest inference available — particularly for teams focused on developers needing fastest possible ai inference at low cost.

-With a 0.2-point rating advantage and 450 reviews, Groq has the edge in user satisfaction.
+With a 0.2-point rating advantage, Groq has the edge in user satisfaction.
 The best approach is to try Bolt.new's free tier and Groq's free tier to see which fits your specific workflow.

 Frequently asked questions